15+ Exciting things to do in Montreal this Winter 2018

 Whether they’re your own, or family in from out of town, kids and toddlers are sure to make you re-live that mystical winter magic and warm up your heart.
 Sledding down the Mont-Royal, spending the day at the Biodôme, Botanical Gardens, sipping a hot chocolate.. these are all classics that aren’t going anywhere.
 Take a look at our article on the topic for more info.

 Montreal en Lumière, responsible for the famous annual Nuit Blanche, is an all time winter favourite.
 In its mission to help Montrealers “take back winter”, the festival offers music performances, gastronomic events, art to boot, and yes Nuit Blanche, where the city doesn’t sleep and there are pockets of activities, events, and exhibits speckled all around town.
-From Feburary 23 to March 11 2017.
-Check out their latest announcements on their Facebook page.
+From Feburary 22 to March 4 2018.
+For more information, click here.

-Bring in 2017 with the city you love: Merry Montreal is hosting a free outdoors party with an insane lineup, including Alex Nevsky.
-Until then, let them entertain you for the rest of 2016 with the cutest Christmas market, a holiday cinema, and some cute cozy “warming up stations” at La Place Jacques Cartier.
+Bring in 2018 with the city you love: Merry Montreal is hosting a free outdoor party with an insane lineup, including Daniel Belanger.
+Until then, let them entertain you for the rest of 2017 with the cutest Christmas market, a holiday cinema, and some cute cozy “warming up stations” at La Place Jacques Cartier.
 Check out their website for more details.

 One great thing about winter is the skating rink cuteness factor that’s suddenly available to Montrealers.
 A hilarious (or graceful) date, a family outing, or maybe a test of your friendships, a little skating is good for everyone.
 This website will be your best friend on your skating quest: http://www.patinermontreal.ca/.
 It’s got all of Montreal’s skating rink’s details, such as location and opening hours.

 2. Get festive with one of Montreal’s Holiday activities